-The Housing Register is a list of people who want social (council) housing.
-As the Council does not own any housing we rely on Housing Associations to provide affordable homes.
-However, we manage the housing register.
+The housing register is a list of people who want social housing.
+Housing associations provide this housing in our Borough.
+However, we do manage the housing register.

 How does the register work?

 In accordance with our housing allocation scheme, successful applications will be placed into one of four bands.
 Details of these bands can be found on page three of our housing allocation scheme summary.

 To make an application for social rented housing within the borough, you can apply online where you can also get help to decide if joining the register is right for you.

 Once you have applied you will need to give us supporting documents.
 You can do this online, by post or by visiting our offices.

 Please do not send us original documents, such as passports, by post.

 We will need to see your original documents if you are visiting our offices to have these supporting documents copied by us or you are being considered for an allocation of social housing.